Chart Color Schemes

 Ferny Grove shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 The area's university qualification rate is 32.5%, significantly lower than the SA4 region average of 47.4%.
-Bachelor degrees are the most common at 21.0%, followed by postgraduate qualifications (7.7%) and graduate diplomas (3.8%).
-Vocational credentials are prevalent, with 33.6% of residents aged 15+ holding them, including advanced diplomas (13.0%) and certificates (20.6%).
-Educational participation is high, with 29.5% of residents currently enrolled in formal education.
+Bachelor degrees are most common at 21.0%, followed by postgraduate qualifications (7.7%) and graduate diplomas (3.8%).
+Vocational credentials are held by 33.6% of residents aged 15+, with advanced diplomas at 13.0% and certificates at 20.6%.
+Educational participation is high, with 29.5% currently enrolled in formal education.

 Frequently Asked Questions - Education